wajnie/js-http-request/README.md

 // Output, nothing to explain.
 We just console.log it.
             console.log(`The price of bitcoin is ${betterprice} $ USD, his price changed in ${betterpercent)%`);
 ```
+And there we go!
+The full request is done.
+You can do anything you want with it, like put it on your site or set it as your game status.
+Of course you will need more libraries to do that.